dakom/hello-terra/README.md

 * Continuous Integration/Deployment of full app via Github Actions (live demo - see above)
 * Good DX (live-reloads when sources change, cross-platform, simple commands, separate local vs. release settings, workspace, etc.)

+# Example code for executing a contract

+(TODO - document)

-## Iframe / Wallet abstraction
+# Iframe / Wallet abstraction / Setup

+This part requires a bit more heavy lifting

 `wallet-provider` depends on React, and `terra.js` doesn't bundle nicely with rollup/wasm

-So instead of wrangling this into the core application, it's separated out into its own iframe.
+So instead of wrangling this into the core application, it's separated out into its own iframe and message-passing mechanism.
 The only time the UI needs to be displayed is for QR code.

-Having this abstraction is also theoretically nice since it can allow adding new wallet providers or even dealing with different chains across a generic API
+Having this abstraction does have a benefit, since it allows for new wallet providers or even dealing with different chains across a generic API

-This does have one downside - the typescript and Rust types for the high-level communication wrappers need to be kept in sync.
+This does have one downside - the typescript and Rust types for the high-level communication wrappers need to be kept in sync and only a few API calls are supported at the moment.
 However, This is only needed for these wrappers, not each message use-case.
 For example, adding new contract message request/response payloads doesn't require any further work (it's all kept in Rust and the wallet is oblivious to the on-the-wire json format).
 Adding more Terra.JS functionality like Bank Queries and whatnot would only need to be done once.

 # Local Development